Steps away from democracy

-TSoP alumni now number approximately 500 and their capacities and skills in multi-party co-operation are further strengthened through alumni trainings.
+TSoP alumni now number over 500 and their capacities and skills in multi-party co-operation are further strengthened through alumni trainings.
 Each year, the TSoP organises several multi-party discussions, meetings with government Ministers, and public discussions with parties, civil society and other actors, emphasising peaceful dialogue and constructive political conversation.

 In 2016 TSoP set up a high-level multi-party dialogue forum to enhance political dialogue.
 The forum brings together all parliamentary parties with more than three seats in the Parliament and holds an important place in facilitating multi-party dialogue, as it is the only one of its kind in the country.
 Ahead the 2019 elections, the forum published a joint statement on the ethicalness and cooperation regarding election campaigning, which was a significant indication of the multi-party forum’s ability to co-operate.
 However, after the 2021 crisis, the work of the forum has been challenging.

 The Tunisian School of Politics has quickly stabilised its place on the Tunisian political field.
 Every other year, young politicians who have graduated from TSoP with highest grades participate in a study visit to Finland and get acquainted with the Finnish party field and the traditions of multi-party co-operation via Demo Finland.

-The Tunisian School of Politics is supported by the Ministries for Foreign Affairs of Finland and the Netherlands via Demo Finland and NIMD.
+The Tunisian School of Politics is supported by the Ministries for Foreign Affairs of Finland and the Netherlands via Demo Finland and NIMD, and at the moment, it is part of a larger consortium called the Power of Dialogue.

 Results of our work

-- Since 2012, TSoP has trained about 500 young politicians on the basis and practices of multi-party democracy.
+- Since 2012, TSoP has trained over 500 young politicians on the basis and practices of multi-party democracy.
 There are hundreds of participants in the different activities of TSoP every year.

 - In 2019 elections, 54 politicians that have participated in the TSoP activities were elected in the Parliament, 14 out of them are women.
 In the 2018 local elections, 61 TSoP alumni (29 men and 32 women) ran as candidates, out of which 11 women were elected.